ryangjchandler/ryangjchandler.co.uk/source/_posts/an-alternative-approach-to-computed-properties-in-alpinejs.md

 ## Browser compatibility

 Regular `getters` and `setters` are supported in all modern browsers and ... 🥁 all the way back to Internet Explorer 9.
-The only thing that isn't supported is computed property names, so you can't do things like:
+The only thing that isn't supported that far back is computed property names, so you can't do things like:

 ```javascript
 function data() {